 I love buying foreign snacks to bring home to my friends, family, and coworkers.
 I’ve found that the best places to buy these are at the local superstores or grocery stores.
 Whatever you decide, steer clear of buying them last minute at airports, unless you’re willing to pay that premium marked up price.

-PLAN: Travel Hacks To Save Money On Your Travel Planning
+How To Save Money While Traveling: Travel Planning

 The ideal travel credit card is one that doesn’t charge foreign transaction fees, has a killer welcome bonus, rewards you with 2x-4x points on travel purchases, and provides you with complimentary travel insurance so you don’t have to buy that separately.
 Because of all my travel cards (Chase Sapphire Reserve, United Explorer Mileage Plus, Marriott Bonvoy–formerly known as SPG Amex), I almost never spend cash on plane tickets since I can “pay” for them with the points I accrue through credit card usage.